Spirit They're Gone, Spirit They've Vanished

 Spirit They're Gone, Spirit They've Vanished is the first collaborative studio album by Avey Tare (David Portner) and Panda Bear (Noah Lennox), released in August 2000.
-It was later retroactively classified as the debut album by Portner and Lennox's group Animal Collective.
+It was later retroactively classified as the debut studio album by Portner and Lennox's group Animal Collective.
 The album was first released as a CD on the band's own Animal label (now known as Paw Tracks) with only 2000 copies produced.

 It was reissued as a double CD along with Danse Manatee in 2003 on FatCat Records, and later on limited edition vinyl through FatCat.
 Both UK and US pressings used direct metal mastering.

-The album will be reissued again on May 12th, 2023 on 3xLP, 2xLP, and 2xCD.
-It was remastered by Dave Cooley, and all versions will include a previously unreleased 5-song EP titled A Night at Mr. Raindrop's Holistic Supermarket, created during the same period as Spirit.
-Along with this announcement, the remastered version of "Chocolate Girl" was released, alongside "Untitled #1", a song from the previously unreleased EP.
+The album was remastered and reissued again through Domino Recording Company in 2023, containing a new cover art, and a new EP of unreleased material from the era.

 Background

 All of the songs were written by Avey Tare (David Portner) from 1997 to 1999, except for "Penny Dreadfuls" which was written when he was 16 years old.
 The process was strongly inspired by his move from Baltimore to New York, which he described as a "dark time" with Brian Weitz (Geologist) being his only friend in the city.
 Portner and Panda Bear (Noah Lennox) recorded the acoustic guitar and the drums live onto a Tascam 48 eight-track reel-to-reel in Portner's bedroom in Maryland during the summer of 1999.
 The piano songs along with overdubs were recorded in Portner's parents' living room.

 Portner wanted the guitar to be "jangled to create this fluttering feeling".

 An old Roland SH-2 synthesizer, which Weitz's brother found stored in a camp, was used for the bass sounds.
 The drums were played with brushes to emulate the albums Ocean Rain and Forever Changes.
 Avey Tare would dictate what he wanted the rhythm to be through beatboxing.
 Other sounds, such as the majority of "Spirit They've Vanished", were created through the use of feedback loops.

 Future Animal Collective member Deakin (Josh Dibb) helped with the promotion and sent packages to record companies.
 Portner recalled, "Southern Records called us back immediately and said ‘Is there something wrong with this?
 This music makes our dogs run out of the room’!"